Maxitoth/MIPS/README.md

 These are all the data structures data types supported: .bytes, .half, .word, .ascii, .asciiz .

-Here is an example on what the program can find:
+Here is an example of some data the program can find:

 The user runs the program in the command line shell: "python esegui_simulatore.py -f -cl 14 -exp -exh testo.txt"